andrewpmartinez/ziti-git/README.md

    versions specified in `ziti/go.mod`

-After that the `use-local` command can be used to work on that specific version of the openziti project.
-Potentially to work on bug fix!
+After that the `use-local` command can be used to work on that specific version of the openziti project - potentially to work on bug fix!

-These repositories can then later be removed from `ziti-git` as the `v0.16.0` tag was used when they were cloned and registered.
+These repositories can then later be removed from `ziti-git` as the `v0.16.0` tag was used when they were cloned and registered during the `clone` command (i.e. `-r -t v0.16.0`)

 ```
 > ziti-git unregister-tag v0.16.0